EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

     process.

-Underpinning this, there may need to be a legal structure such as a charity, and a secretariat or other supporting agency which might be shared with the Executive, however, the independence of the Stakeholder Engagement Forum is paramount.
+Underpinning this, there may need to be a legal structure such as a charity, and a Secretariat or other supporting agency which might be shared with the Executive, however, the independence of the Stakeholder Engagement Forum is paramount.